 “I’ve learned that this is a difficult shot to get in one and now know how to take it bracketed,” says Kay.
 The following ‘after’ shot of a waterfall demonstrates her understanding of taking a different perspective.
 “Same waterfall, different perspective.
 I climbed higher which negated the overblown and shadows problem,” explains Kay.

 Can you become a better photographer in 31 days?

 Well, these students have proven that, yes, you can make some amazing progress in a short time.
 But the teaching (and learning) doesn’t just stop after 31 days!
-Access to the class Facebook group is for 3 months and many of our students then transfer to our Graduates group.
-Here they continue to learn and support each other with challenges and constructive feedback, and the instructor Jim Hamel still pops in to see how they’re all doing.
+You get ongoing access to the class Facebook group where students learn and support each other with challenges and constructive feedback, and the instructor Jim Hamel hold regular ‘office hours’ to answer questions and provide feedback.

 If you’d like to be in our next graduate group with your own before and after photos to share, sign up today before you miss the cutoff!